seesharper/dotnet-steps/README.md

 A small step for man kind, one giant leap for build scripts.

+> Note: Most of the stuff described here is not implemented yet.
+This is what I like to call MDD (Markdown Driven Development) 👍

 ## What is it?

 A super simple way of composing "steps" in a C# script.
 No strings attached (pun intended 😀).